miragejs/ember-cli-mirage/docs/v0.3.x/serializers.md

 };
 ```

-To tell Mirage to sideload blogPosts when we find find all authors we can do something like the following:
+To tell Mirage to sideload blogPosts when we find all authors we can do something like the following:

 ```js
 // routes/authors.js